 Besides accommodating the complaining employees with solutions that could include relocation, air purifiers and telecommuting, other steps employers can take to clear the air include:

 Including language that addresses personal hygiene and “excessive” smells and scents in employee handbooks and dress code policies.

 Conducting a good-faith, interactive process to individually assess an affected employee’s requested accommodation, even if it’s not granted.

-- Having managers, with the assistance of a HR professional, discreetly address the offending employee in person to resolve the situation.
+Having managers, with the assistance of an HR professional, discreetly address the offending employee in person to resolve the situation.

 Establishing food-related policies and having the breakroom refrigerator regularly cleaned.